-"Christians, these thinkers argued, should abandon the custom of relying on Jewish informants and instead do their own computations to determine which month should be styled Nisan, setting the Easter festival within this independently-computed, Christian Nisan, which would always locate the festival after the equinox." {Underlined emphasis added} observation, calculation, or both.
+"Christians, these thinkers argued, should abandon the custom of relying on Jewish informants and instead do their own computations to determine which month should be styled Nisan, setting the Easter festival within this independently-computed, Christian Nisan, which would always locate the festival after the equinox." {Underlined emphasis added}

+We see here a growing majority of Christians were looking for a predictable, calculated calendar instead of one relying on informants, which the Christians viewed as being disorderly.
+It also supports that the Sanhedrin did not utilize the Spring Equinox, whether they were relying on observation, calculation, or both.
 If they were relying on calculation, it was still perceived as being unreliable.
 Emperor Constantine pushed for an accurate calendar based on the mathematical Equinox to pinpoint seasons rather than observing the barley crops and the new moon crescents.
 It was only a few decades after the Council of Nicaea that Rabbi Hillel II is now attributed to succumbing to mathematically computing a calendar for the Hebrew community.
 This computation was a mathematical average, likely based on Hillel's experience with the Sanhedrin, of observed seasons.
 In essence, he created a mathematical timetable of the average lunar cycle lengths that coincided with barley crops.